Follow these simple and easy to implement tips for eco-friendly living without having to cost a lot of money:

 1. Drink from cans, not plastic

-If you can’t break your daily diet soda habit, skip the plastic bottles for aluminium cans.
+If you can’t break your daily diet soda habit, skip the plastic bottles for aluminum cans.

 It truly is the greenest way to quench your thirst!
-Especially since aluminium can easily be recycled into brand-new cans!
+Especially since aluminum can easily be recycled into brand-new cans!

 Plastic bottles, on the other hand, are hard to recycle and can’t be recycled into new plastic bottles.

 In the average home, even when major appliances like TVs, DVD players and VCRs are turned off, they are using electricity if they’re still plugged in.

 Standby power must ring a bell?

 According to Wikipedia, “Standby power, also called vampire power, vampire draw, phantom load, ghost load or leaking electricity (“phantom load” and “leaking electricity” are defined technical terms with other meanings, adopted for this different purpose), refers to the way electric power is consumed by electronic and electrical appliances while they are switched off (but are designed to draw some power) or in a standby mode.”

 So, instead of plugging and unplugging your appliances, just plug them all into a surge protector and just turn off the strip.

 No more wasted electricity!

 On a warm, sunny day, try hanging your laundry outside on a clothesline to dry instead of using the energy-hogging dryer!